Cloudxtreme/local-cdn/README.md

 This is exactly what the [bin/local-cdn](https://github.com/larrymyers/local-cdn/blob/master/bin/local-cdn) script does that is used in standalone mode, and serves as a good reference implementation.

+## Extending local-cdn

+To add additional processing steps to local-cdn, the BuildConfig class exposes an _extras_ array.

+Each extra processing step added is just a plain javascript function that takes two args:

+* type - A string value containing the type of content being passed.
+Currently this is 'js' or 'css'.
+* content - The concatenated text contents of the bundle being generated.

+The extra processing step is expected to return the processed content.

+A simple example that adds a copyright header to each bundle:

+    var localcdn = require('local-cdn');

+    var config = localcdn.config.fromFileSync('path/to/project/local-cdn.config');

+    config.extras.push(function(type, content) {
+        return "/** Copyright (c) 2011 Acme Corp **/" + content;
+    });

+    var server = connect.createServer(
+        connect.logger({ format: ':method :url :response-time => :status'}), localcdn.serve(config)
+    );